-What are the different types of boilers available in the UK?
+What are the different types of boilers available for UK homes

-When choosing the type of boilers for your home, it’s important to understand all of the boiler options that are out there before making a final decision.
+When choosing the best type of boiler for your home, it’s important to understand all of the boiler options available to you before making a final decision and purchase.

 Different types of boilers offer different benefits, and these should be taken into account when weighing up your options and deciding which types of central heating boilers suit your home best.